-- Agencies funded in whole or in part by General Fund or Highway Fund appropriations are eligible for a supplemental appropriation. - They are intended to fund a shortfall in an agency's budget that will occur in the year the Legislature is in session (the odd year of the biennium). - They are requested in an agency's budget request via an E-877 decision unit in NEBS in the first year of the biennium. - Justify the need and demonstrate all other resources in your budget have been exhausted. - The E-877 decision unit is removed from the agency's budget during the Governor Recommends phase and placed into a supplemental appropriation bill.
+- Agencies funded in whole or in part by General Fund or Highway Fund appropriations are eligible for a supplemental appropriation. - They are intended to fund a shortfall in an agency's budget that will occur in the year the Legislature is in session (the odd year of the biennium). - They are requested in an agency's budget request via an E-877 decision unit in NEBS in the first year of the biennium. - Agencies must justify the need and demonstrate all other resources in their budget have been exhausted. - The E-877 decision unit is removed from the agency's budget during the Governor Recommends phase and placed into supplemental appropriation bills.

-All amounts were entered in year one and the funding source is a General Fund appropriation (revenue ledger 2501).
+1 All amounts were entered in year one and the funding source is a General Fund appropriation (revenue ledger 2501).